Astiarr/CSS-Bootstrap-5-exercice/README.md

-# CSS-Bootstrap-5-traning
+# CSS-Bootstrap-5-exercice
-CSS / Bootstrap 5 traning
+CSS / Bootstrap 5 exercice

 --------- This exercice comes from a bootcamp made by Doctor Angela Yu.
 Some personnalisations and updates have been made by myself -----------